Sam-Blesswin/Wanderlust/README.md

 A sample project to learn backend tech stack (Express - Node - MongoDB)

-To run the project:
+To run the project: "npm start"
-npm start

 package.json is configured to run "nodemon server.js"

 ## Packages